 A modern material joined together in an ancient way, the Medusa coffee table by Italian designer Andrea Anastasio is an assemblage of organic shapes, lashed together.
 The perspex pieces and chromed metal base are a contrast to the rounded forms of the sections and joining technique.

 Designed in 2018, Anastasio’s table is characteristic of his work, which reiterates “simple gestures or craft techniques like assemblage, weaving, collage, etc. or just by juxtaposing objects, underlining gestures and aspects of daily life that normally go unnoticed.”

 Maria Wettergren Gallery

-In another example of how simplicity can be striking, is this table from the Maria Wettergren Gallery.
-The cube frame that supports the base is deceptively simple but casts a geometric shadow that adds depth.
-Much like the shapes we drew in school to show depth, this table frame creates the same optical illusion in its shadow: To which side is the rectangle going.
+Here is another example of simplicity, with this one from the Maria Wettergren Gallery.
+The cube frame that supports the base is simple but casts a geometric shadow that adds depth.

 Similar to the shapes drawn in school to show depth, the table frame creates the same optical illusion in its shadow: Which side is the rectangle moving?